binshi/models/model-optimizer.md

 ### Supported layers and custom layers

+**Supported layers**

 Earlier, we saw some of the supported layers when looking at the names when converting from a supported framework to an IR.
 While that list is useful for one-offs, you probably don’t want to check whether each and every layer in your model is supported.
 You can also just see when you run the Model Optimizer what will convert.

 What happens when a layer isn’t supported by the Model Optimizer?
 One potential solution is the use of custom layers, which we’ll go into more shortly.
 Another solution is actually running the given unsupported layer in its original framework.
 For example, you could potentially use TensorFlow to load and process the inputs and outputs for a specific layer you built in that framework, if it isn’t supported with the Model Optimizer.
 Lastly, there are also unsupported layers for certain hardware, that you may run into when working with the Inference Engine.
 In this case, there are sometimes extensions available that can add support.
 We’ll discuss that approach more in the next lesson.

+**Custom layers**

+Custom layers are a necessary and important to have feature of the OpenVINO™ Toolkit, although you shouldn’t have to use it very often, if at all, due to all of the supported layers.
+However, it’s useful to know a little about its existence and how to use it if the need arises.

+The[list of supported layers](https://docs.openvinotoolkit.org/2019_R3/_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html)from earlier very directly relates to whether a given layer is a custom layer.
+Any layer not in that list is automatically classified as a custom layer by the Model Optimizer.

+To actually add custom layers, there are a few differences depending on the original model framework.
+In both TensorFlow and Caffe, the first option is to register the custom layers as extensions to the Model Optimizer.

+For Caffe, the second option is to register the layers as Custom, then use Caffe to calculate the output shape of the layer.
+You’ll need Caffe on your system to do this option.

+For TensorFlow, its second option is to actually replace the unsupported subgraph with a different subgraph.
+The final TensorFlow option is to actually offload the computation of the subgraph back to TensorFlow during inference.

+You’ll get a chance to practice this in the next exercise.
+Again, as this is an advanced topic, we won’t delve too much deeper here, but feel free to check out the linked documentation if you want to know more.

+### Further Research {#further-research}

+You’ll get a chance to get hands on with Custom Layers next, but feel free to check out the[developer documentation](https://docs.openvinotoolkit.org/2019_R3/_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer.html)in the meantime.

+If you’re interested in the option to use TensorFlow to operate on a given unsupported layer, you should also make sure to read the[documentation here](https://docs.openvinotoolkit.org/2019_R3/_docs_MO_DG_prepare_model_customize_model_optimizer_Offloading_Sub_Graph_Inference.html).